direktiv/direktiv-apps/readme.md

 # Direktiv Apps

-Simple containers that execute an operation, used in direktiv.
+Simple containers that execute an operation, used in Direktiv via executing a workflow.